XEQTIONR/dgl-site/README.md

 _Currently multiple checkins by the same gamer for the same match is only prevented by the DB constraint_

+_Fix query for contending teams for each tournament_

 ###### XEQTIØNR